It is 2017 and I think we can all admit to something.

 Is the trip worth it?

-PERHAPS, the hiking trails in the area would be worth the visit, but I cannot speak to that.
-I tend to think there are probably better trails in the region considering Taipei is surrounded by mountains.
+(I tend to think there are probably better trails in the region considering Taipei is surrounded by mountains.)

 So are the Beitou Hot Springs worth the hype?
 Nope!
 Spend your time getting a second round of dumplings, or wandering a new part of town.